Coder12a/pvp_revamped/README.md

 3.	*Parry* when a player parry’s an attack all damage and bonus damages are used to mitigate the attack.
 This does not harm the aggressor.
 4.	*Counter* reverses all damage plus bonus damage to the aggressor.
 (Must be within counter duration and full punch only)

+### effects

+#### disarming
+Hitting a player in the arms gives a random chance to cause them to drop whatever item they are holding.
+The chance to disarm is affected by what item they are holding and the player health.
+Lesser health means better chance at disarming.

+#### staggering
+The stagger effect makes a player move slow.
+To stagger a player hit them in the legs or kneecaps.

 ### maneuvers
 Explaining in detail the different evasive maneuvers you can pull off in-game.

 #### movement
 You have four ground dashes and four aerial dashes, bring a total of eight possible dashes.
 When performing a dash, the player hops and flies forward or sideways depending on the key press.
 Dash has a cooldown so use them wisely.